THE FEAST OF TABERNACLES

 Passing from Pentecost to Tabernacles, from the rain of the Spirit to the establishing of the Throne of God in our heart so the water no longer is only rain but also an inner well, makes total demands on our personality.
 We must be willing for God to bring down our natural strength and substitute His Virtue for our natural desire to please God.

 We may pass through a period of darkness.
-If we do not draw back but keep our eyes fastened on the Lord Jesus, the day surely will come when the twelfth chapter of the Book of Isaiah becomes our testimony.
+If we do not draw back but keep our eyes fastened on the Lord Jesus, the day surely will come when Isaiah chapter 12 becomes our testimony.